fleetdm/fleet/handbook/company/why-this-way.md

 A superlative is a judgment or evaluation, [which only the customer can decide](https://twitter.com/mikermcneil/status/1686837625187930112).

+This aligns with the comany value of [🔴empathy](https://fleetdm.com/handbook/company#empathy).

 ✅ **Do:**

 <blockquote>
-Avoid using too many unnecessary words or superlatives, so your writing is shorter and [easier to understand](https://fleetdm.com/handbook/company#empathy).
+Avoid using too many unnecessary words or superlatives, so your writing is shorter and easier to understand.
 </blockquote>

 ❌ **Don't:**